 No-Name Chorale began in 2014 with artistic director and founder, Andy Jensen in Belleville, IL.
 The mission of this volunteer community choir is to create meaningful shared experiences through the art of choral singing and to cultivate an appreciation of choral music in new audiences by presenting fine-art music in an approachable, welcoming manner.
 As a project-based ensemble, there’s no set roster of singers and concerts are entirely concept/repertoire driven.
 Since each project is different, NNC has done chamber concerts with 16 SATB singers, larger choruses of 50+, and for the 2019 IL-ACDA Fall Convention, a program of TTBB glee club favorites.
 In the beginning, NNC only functioned during one week in the summer, but through these brief concert cycles strong relationships were built and the demand to sing together grew.
-No-Name Chorale is now a firmly established part of the St. Louis choral scene and continues to fulfill its mission by offering 3-4 free concerts per year designed to share the joy of inspired choral singing with each other and the St. Louis/Metro East community.
+No-Name Chorale is now a firmly established part of the St. Louis choral scene and continues to fulfill its mission by offering a full season of free concerts designed to share the joy of inspired choral singing with each other and the St. Louis/Metro East community.

 Artistic Director & President